BenthicSubstrateMapping/PyHum/README.md

 Any use of trade, product, or firm names is for descriptive purposes only and does not imply endorsement by the U.S. government.

-thanks to Barb Fagetter (blueseas@oceanecology.ca) for some format info
+Thanks to Barb Fagetter (blueseas@oceanecology.ca) for some format info, Dan Hamill (Utah State University) and Paul Anderson (Quest Geophysical Asia) for debugging and suggestions for improvements

 This software has been tested with Python 2.7 on Linux Fedora 16 & 20, Ubuntu 12.4 & 13.4 & 14.4, Windows 7.
 This software has (so far) been used only with Humminbird 798, 998, 1198 and 1199 series instruments.